kannibalox/pyrosimple/docs/usage-rtcontrol.md

       regexes, and use whitespace as delimiters.
 For example, if a torrent has the tags `active archive new`, the values `n*` and `archive` would both match.

+There are also some special fields that are "manifold" fields.
+These aren't fields in of themselves, but will generate a field dynamically based on the prefix.
+As an example, the `rtcontrol -o d_name //` gives the exact same value as `rtcontrol -o name`, but without having to define the field directly.
+Instead, any field starting with `d_` is transformed into its dynamic `d.` equivalent.
+Besides `d_`, there are also manifolds for the prefixes `f_`, `p_`, `metafile_`, among others.
+See `rtcontrol --help-fields` for the full list.

+!!! warn
+    Since manifold fields are generated dynamically, the type can't always be inferred correctly, which can cause unexpected behavior during filtering.
+Using the built-in fields is preferred, and [custom fields](custom-code.md#custom-fields) may still be
+    required for efficiency or proper filtering in some cases.

 ## Output